Joe McCarthy talks to the King, Scampton, 27 May 1943. Note McCarthy’s dual “Canada USA” shoulder flash. [Pic: IWM

 The pair became two of the almost 9,000 American citizens who eventually joined the Royal Canadian Air Force.
 By the end of 1941, they were both qualified pilots and, with new wings stitched proudly on their uniforms, were on board a ship bound for Liverpool.

 More training was to follow in a variety of different establishments.
 By 31 July 1942, both Curtin and McCarthy were at 14 Operational Training Unit, training on Hampdens, when they were both called on to participate in one of the large raids which followed the series of Thousand Bomber Raids.
 630 aircraft were mobilised from many different squadrons and OTUs for a raid on Dusseldorf.
 McCarthy’s operational debut passed off without incident, but Curtin had a more eventful trip, evading two separate fighter attacks and then hit by anti-aircraft fire.
 He landed in a field in Devon and dragged his wounded crew from the aircraft.
-For this action, he received an immediate DFC, a very rare occurence of such an award being made for a first operation.
+For this action, he received an immediate DFC, a very rare occurrence of such an award being made for a first operation.

 In September 1942, both were posted to 97 Squadron’s conversion flight for their training on Lancasters.
 Flight engineer Bill Radcliffe, a Canadian, wireless operator Len Eaton and air gunner Ron Batson, both British, all joined the squadron at about the same time and became regular members of Joe McCarthy’s crew.
 These four would stay together for the next 21 months, coming off operations at the same time in July 1944.

 The conversion course finished, and McCarthy and his crew were initially posted to 106 Squadron at Coningsby, along with Don Curtin and his crew.
 At the last minute, McCarthy was sent instead to 97 Squadron at Woodhall Spa, as one of the replacements for a series of heavy losses it had undergone.
 The other three members of McCarthy’s crew at this time were navigator Flt Sgt W Brayford, bomb aimer Sgt Alan Westwell and rear gunner Sgt Ralph Muskett.